 Big data in geriatric research

-It might be the buzzword of the moment, but what really is 'big data', what can it do for geriatric medicine and how can you get involved?
+What is 'big data', what can it do for geriatric medicine and how can you get involved?

 BGS Newsletter: Issue 72 Aug/Sept 2019

 This issue features how to help maintain good oral health in older people and gives a snapshot of the political landscape following the appointment of a new Prime Minister.